-This leaflet can be made available in difference formats on request.
-If you would like to make any suggestions or comments about the content of this leaflet, then please contact the Patient Experience Team on 0151 702 4353 or by email at pals@lwh.nhs.uk
+This leaflet can be changed into different languages and formats using the tools on the website.
+Please note when translating information into different languages via the website, some information may need clarifying for accuracy with a member of staff.
+This leaflet can be formally translated on request via our Patient Experience Team, although response times to have information translated can vary.
+To request formal translation services or if you would like to make any suggestions or comments about the content of this leaflet, please contact the Patient Experience Team on 0151 702 4353 or by email at pals@lwh.nhs.uk

-Liverpool Women's NHS Foundation Trust Crown Street Liverpool L8 7SS Tel: 0151 708 9988 Issue Date: 23/09/2021 Ref: Cli/2021-334-v1 Review Date: 23/09/2024
+Liverpool Women's NHS Foundation Trust Crown Street Liverpool L8 7SS

+Tel: 0151 708 9988 Issue Date: 23/09/2021 Reference: Cli_2024-334-v2 Review Date: 23/09/2027